meganificent/Spanglish-Generator/README.md

 To see what's been done with Spanish --> English:

 * Type a spanish string into spanglishMachine() the cell at the top of the colab and run it
+* You can also go to both the "Testing" folders to try out my sentences I used to develop the rules code :)